knopflerfish/knopflerfish.org/ant/readme.txt

 This directory contains ant related code ant build files.
-Ant version 1.6 or higher is required.
+Ant version 1.7 or higher is required.

  build_example.xml          Example of bundle build.xml

+ bundlebuild.xml            ant build file to be imported by
+                            build.xml when building a bundle.

+ bundlebuild_include.xml    Left for backwards compatibility allowing
+                            older build-files to function without
- bundlebuild_include.xml    ant build file to be included in
+                            change.  ant build file to be included (using an external entity) in build.xml.
-                            build.xml.

  bundletasks.xml            ant build file included by bundlebuild_include.xml
                             Defines and compiles the bundle build tasks.